 Night Sky Observing

-Summer night sky viewing is offered at the Cedar Pass Campground Amphitheater on Friday through Monday nights.
+Summer night sky viewing is offered at the Cedar Pass Campground Amphitheater each evening from Memorial Day through Labor Day.
 After the evening ranger program, stay to enjoy the spectacular night sky.
 Telescopes are provided thanks to funding from our partners - Celestron and Badlands Natural History Association.
 The ranger will point out constellations, stars, and planets.
 Everyone is given an opportunity to see impressive objects of the night sky.

 Rarely do most people have the opportunity to experience the awesome dark skies and the spectacular sights found here.
 Badlands National Park offers such wondrous sights for those who visit the park.
 On any given night, visitors will be exposed to more than 7,500 stars.
 Especially phenomenal is the clarity of our own Milky Way Galaxy.
 Night sky views include not only galaxies but also star clusters, nebulae, planets and moons.
 Visitors are also treated to fly-overs by numerous satellites and the International Space Station.